singvarr/envato/README.md

 A landing page for an Envato offline event.

-## Running application
+## Launch of application

 1. Install dependencies in package.json
-2. Run `scss` script for compilation SCSS to CSS.
+2. Run `scss:watch` script for compilation SCSS to CSS.

 ## Contributors